pagespeed-pro/widget/README.md

 # Critical-CSS and Above-the-fold optimizer Widget

-A free above-the-fold optimization and Critical-CSS generator widget that works offline and for pages behind a login.
+An above-the-fold optimization and Critical-CSS generator browser widget that works offline and for pages behind a login.

 ### Professional-level critical CSS generator

 - Pixel perfect result for any website and design.
-- Custom developed based on PostCSS, one of the best CSS parsers, and better than any open source solution available.
+- Custom developed based on [PostCSS](https://github.com/postcss/postcss), one of the best CSS parsers, and better than any open source solution available.
 - Supports multiple-viewports (desktop + mobile) for responsive critical CSS.
 - Puppeteer like browser control including click, mouse events (hover, move etc), scrolling, custom javascript code execution and much more.
 - Raw non-optimized pure critical CSS output.